Self-Supervised Adversarial Diffusion Models for Fast MRI Reconstruction: Conclusions

 \section{Conclusions}

-The Adaptive Self-supervised Consistency-guided Diffusion (ASSCGD) model significantly improves the quality of reconstructed MRI images from undersampled data without requiring fully sampled training datasets, offering a promising solution for accelerating MRI acquisition.
+Our self-supervised adversarial diffusion model significantly improves the quality of reconstructed MRI images from undersampled data without requiring fully sampled training datasets, offering a promising solution for accelerating MRI acquisition.
 The proposed method has the potential to enhance clinical MRI practices by reducing scan times and improving image quality, which is crucial for accurate diagnosis and treatment planning.
-Our method is particularly useful in radiation oncology by reducing the imaging time and the likelihood of motion artifacts, specifically for MRI-linear accelerators.
+By decreasing imaging time and the likelihood of motion artifacts, our approach may benefit a wide range of applications where rapid and reliable MRI is essential.